-Astra's mission is to launch a new generation of launch services and space services and products to improve life on Earth.
+Astra's mission is to launch a new generation of launch services and space products and services to Improve life on Earth from Space®.
 These services and products are enabled by new constellations of small satellites in Low Earth Orbit ("LEO"), which have rapidly become smaller, cheaper, and many times more numerous than legacy satellites.
 Launch vehicles, however, have not evolved in the same way - most rockets remain focused on serving legacy satellites and human spaceflight missions.
-As a result, we believe existing launch vehicles are too large, expensive, infrequently launched, and insufficiently responsive to meet the needs of the evolving space market.